 Major: Asian Studies

-Jamie Tyrrell ’17, an Asian Studies major from Andover, Minn., has been selected to receive a prestigious Fulbright Fellowship to South Korea.
-She will serve as an English Teaching Assistant in an elementary school classroom.
-This marks a return to the country where Jamie spent six months last year, as a student at Seoul’s Yonsei University.
+Jamie Tyrrell ’17, an Asian Studies major from Andover, Minn., received a prestigious Fulbright Fellowship to South Korea.
+She will serve as an English Teaching Assistant in schools on Jeju Island.
+This marked a return to the country where Jamie spent six months in her junior year as a student at Seoul’s Yonsei University.
 “I am enthralled with Korea’s rich culture, and I found my exposure to entertainment and media was only a small fraction of what it has to offer,” she wrote in her Fulbright application essay.
 “South Korea has become the place I want to both study and educate others about.”

 Read more about Ms. Tyrrell